Harrylane224/citibike-data-engineering/README.md

 - newark_airport_2016.csv

 ### Tools and Platforms
-- Exploratory Data Analysis: Jupyter Notebook (Python)
-- Database Schema Design: Lucidchart
+- Main Python library: dataflow-pro
 - Database Platform: PostgreSQL
-- ETL Scripting: Python
 - Version Control and Automation: GitHub and GitHub Actions

 ## Procedure
 ### 1. data-preparation
-- Create GitHub branches for each major workflow component.
 - Review the data and the data dictionaries: citibike.pdf and weather.pdf.
+- Load the data into a
-- Perform an exploratory data analysis (EDA) to detect data issues.
+- Perform an exploratory data analysis (EDA) to perform a data quality assessment.

 ### 2. design-schema
 - Define the list of required tables and fields.